Gibraltar consists of a long limestone mountain. The highest point is 426 m.

 Gibraltar is self-governing except in defence and foreign policy.

-In 1967 and 2002 the people of Gibraltar voted to remain a British dependency.
+In 1967 and 2002 the people of Gibraltar voted to remain British.

 In 2015 Gibraltar became the world's newest university city.
 International students are welcome to join local students to study subjects such as marine biology and palaeontology (in the very place which has an exciting discovery on its doorstep).
 The university will also have a School of Hospitality.
 There will be opportunities to study business, accounting and languages; all very relevant to Gibraltar's future.